citusdata/citus_docs/sharding/data_modeling.rst

 The first step is identifying what constitutes a tenant in your app.
 Common instances include company, account, organization, or customer.
 The column name will thus be something like :code:`company_id` or :code:`customer_id:`.
 Examine each of your queries and ask yourself: would it work if it had additional WHERE clauses to restrict all tables involved to rows with the same tenant id?
 You can visualize these clauses as executing queries *within* a context, such restricting queries on sales or inventory to be within a certain store.

 If you're migrating an existing database to the Citus multi-tenant architecture then some of your tables may lack a column for the application-specific tenant id.
 You will need to add one and fill it with the correct values.
 This will denormalize your tables slightly, but it's because the multi-tenant model mixes the characteristics of hierarchical and relational data models.
-For more details and a concrete example of backfilling the tenant id, see our guide to :ref:`transitioning_to_citus`_.
+For more details and a concrete example of backfilling the tenant id, see our guide to `Transitioning to Citus`_.

 Distributing by Entity ID
 =========================